iCliniq Logo

 Welcome back to icliniq.com.

-Yes, as I mentioned above, these tests become positive after one to two weeks so considering done on the 12th day, these should have been positive in the majority of HIV infected patients.
-Also, there is a probability that we can miss as this is no cent percent.
-So you should get another same test done at four weeks.
+Yes, as I mentioned above, these tests become positive after one to two weeks, so considering they were done on the 12th day, these should have been positive in the majority of HIV infected patients.
+Also, there is a probability that we can miss, as this is not one hundred percent.
+So you should get the same test done again at four weeks.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!